ibrahimmkhalid/ultralytics/docs/en/integrations/openvino.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How To Export and Optimize an Ultralytics YOLOv8 Model for Inference with OpenVINO.
+  <strong>Watch:</strong> How To Export and Optimize an SFDT_Ibrahim YOLOv8 Model for Inference with OpenVINO.
 </p>

 ## Usage Examples